Hysterectomy - vaginal - discharge

 It will take at least 3 to 6 weeks to feel better.
 You will have the most discomfort during the first 2 weeks.
 Most women will need to use pain medicine regularly and limit their activities during the first 2 weeks.
 After this period, you may feel tired but will not have much pain.
 You may not feel like eating much.

-You will not have any scars on your skin unless your doctor used a laparoscope and other instruments that were inserted through your belly.
+You will not have any scars on your skin unless your surgeon used a laparoscope and other instruments that were inserted through your belly.
 In that case, you will have 2 to 4 scars less than 1-inch (3 cm) long.

-You will likely have light spotting for 2 to 4 weeks.
+You will likely have light vaginal spotting for 2 to 4 weeks.
 It may be pink, red, or brownish.
 It should not have a bad odor.

 If you had good sexual function before the surgery, you should continue to have good sexual function afterward.
 If you had severe bleeding before your hysterectomy that also negatively affected sexual function, your sexual function will often improve after surgery.
 If you have a decrease in your sexual function after your hysterectomy, talk with your health care provider about possible causes and treatments.